mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_privatelink_endpoint/aws/cluster-geosharded/README.md

 ## Gotchas
-- Ensure `mongodbatlas_cluster` depends_on `mongodbatlas_private_endpoint_regional_mode`
+- Ensure `mongodbatlas_advanced_cluster` depends_on `mongodbatlas_private_endpoint_regional_mode`
-- Despite being properly output, connection strings _may not be applied_ to `mongodbatlas_cluster` resource when changing regional mode enabled.
+- Despite being properly output, connection strings _may not be applied_ to `mongodbatlas_advanced_cluster` resource when changing regional mode enabled.
 This means the connection_strings may not exist in terraform state until the next `terraform apply`.

 ## Dependencies